| || member for 3 years, 7 months, 24 days|

 I've loved history, research and have been fascinated with the Old West/Victorian times, since I can remember.
 So when I was introduced to genealogy it just fit!
 It began for me in 1991 when I was asked by a sweet, elderly neighbor to help her with her family history, as she was legally blind and "afraid to learn how to do this stuff alone, and I sense you love well and learn well."
-What a compliment!
-I was hooked and later became a genealogist.
-My first realization that history was a passion for me began in childhood, and came through the freakish looks my friends would give me as I'd stand motionless and stare at the dilapidated remains of old cabins, sheds and homesteads; wishing that for just a few seconds I could go back in time to see and feel what they did.
+I gave it a try, was quickly hooked and later, became a Genealogist.
+My first realization that history was a passion for me began in childhood and came through the freakish looks my friends would give me as I'd stand motionless and stare at the dilapidated remains of old cabins, sheds and homesteads; wishing that for just a few seconds I could go back in time to see and feel what they did.
 I wanted to know what life was like for those that lived there, built their lives literally by the sweat of their brow and sacrificed so much in search of truth, freedoms and a new way.
 I'm grateful for and to them.

-Pursuing my own family history has provided me with so much more than I ever anticipated.
-I am the oldest of six and three half siblings, grew up fast in an incestuous, sadistic, chronically traumatic, methodically controlled; yet deeply religious home (and community).
-I felt responsible for the well-being and needs of my younger siblings and saw clearly, at a young age, that my parents had been harmed, as well.
-I had many questions, feelings and needs I was not allowed to express.
-The effects have caused four disabilities, but I am healing.
+Pursuing my family history has provided me with much more than I ever anticipated.
+I am the oldest of six children, as well as, three half siblings and a step-sister.
+I grew up fast in an incestuous, abusive, negligent, sadistic, chronically traumatic and controlled; yet deeply religious home.
+I lied to hide it, protect, relate and survive.
+I felt (and was expected to be) responsible to the extreme, for the well-being of my younger siblings and saw clearly, at a young age, that my parents had been harmed, also.
+I had many questions, feelings and needs I wasn't allowed to express.
+The effects caused four disabilities, but I am healing.
 I've had much to heal in terms of trust in anything or anyone, identity, hope, and just how far back this multi-generational hell goes.
 Why are the meek, shy, honest and loving in my family devoured by the rest?
 The ultimate examples are the murder of my paternal grandfather (one of two adults I ever felt unconditional love from in my family) by his own wife, when I was nine years old; as well as, the suicide of one brother.
-I could not accept that to be loving, sensitive and truthful meant you had to be abused/destroyed and it contradicted the Gospel I was "taught" in the same family and home.
+I could not accept that to be loving, sensitive and truthful meant you'd be abused/destroyed and it contradicted the Gospel I was "taught" in the same family and home.
 I've found some answers, learned much and continue to.
 The Gospel of Jesus Christ will ALWAYS be true.

 Ancestry.com has acquired Find A Grave!